mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 Cons:
     - It is harder to be mathematically rigorous (and therefore justifiable in a scholarly article) using this method because all options from the surface mesh extrusion have to be scaled accordingly and even then, there may be variations in volume cell scaling from the procedure.
-    - Your mesh refinement results might not follow a perfectly straight line compared to ``Option 1`` even if they are in the asymptotic regime since it is not a uniform refinement (but it should be close to linear)
+    - Your mesh refinement results might not follow a perfectly straight line compared to ``Option 1`` even if they are in the asymptotic regime since it is not a uniform refinement (but it should be close to linear).
+Improper scaling of the off-wall and far-field cells may add to discretization error

 External Links
 --------------